-Notable landmarks in Atlanta include the Martin Luther King Jr. National Historic Site, which includes Dr. King’s childhood home and the Ebenezer Baptist Church where he preached, as well as the Georgia State Capitol building and the Atlanta Botanical Garden.
+Notable landmarks include the Martin Luther King Jr. National Historic Site, which includes Dr. King’s childhood home and the Ebenezer Baptist Church where he preached, as well as the Georgia State Capitol building and the Atlanta Botanical Garden.

 Atlanta has become a major filming location for the entertainment industry, earning the nickname Hollywood of the South.
 Many films and TV shows, including The Walking Dead and Stranger Things, have been filmed in and around the city.

 Atlanta is known for its extensive highway system and Hartsfield-Jackson Atlanta International Airport, one of the busiest airports in the world.
 The city’s public transportation system includes a MARTA (Metropolitan Atlanta Rapid Transit Authority) rail and bus system.